Samuel-Dijoux/2023-Invasion_modules/README.md

 ## Overview

 This repository gathers the codes and data we used in the study:
-Dijoux, S., Pichon, N. A., Sentis, A. and Boukal, D. S. (2022). _Species invasions in simple communities under global change: role of food web topology and community size structure_.
-Manuscript submitted for publication.
+Dijoux, S., Pichon, N. A., Sentis, A. and Boukal, D. S. (2023).
+Body size and trophic position determine the outcomes of species invasions: along temperature and productivity gradients. .
 Codes and data generated and transformed in the study are separated in their respective folders.

 ## Authors & Contact details:
 Samuel Dijoux (dijous00@prf.jcu.cz),
-Noémie A. Pichon (noemie.pichon@oulu.fi),
+Noémie A. Pichon (noemie.pichon@wsl.ch),
 Arnaud Sentis (arnaud.sentis@inrae.fr),
 David S. Boukal (dboukal@prf.jcu.cz).